YiyanYang0728/SARS2_host_derived_insertions/README.md

 # SARS2_host_derived_insertions
-This repository contains scripts and data for the direct RNA-seq analysis and generating figures described in paper "Putative host-derived insertions in the genomes of circulating SARS-CoV-2 variants" by Yiyang Yang, Keith Dufault-Thompson, Rafaela Salgado Fontenele, Xiaofang Jiang.
+This repository contains scripts and data for the direct RNA-seq analysis and generating figures described in paper "Putative host-derived insertions in the genomes of circulating SARS-CoV-2 variants" by Yiyan Yang, Keith Dufault-Thompson, Rafaela Salgado Fontenele, Xiaofang Jiang.

 ## Content
 1. a pipeline to detect chimeric reads from direct RNA-seq data
+2. a custom script to verify insertion with raw sequencing data
-2. codes to generate Figures
+3. codes to generate Figures

 ## Prerequisites
 All codes were run and tested on Linux